cheqd/cheqd-node/architecture/adr-list/adr-008-estimating-transaction-fees.md

 1. Build and sign a transaction
 2. Send gas estimation request
-   1. Multiply response to the precalculated coefficient `X > 1` to increase probability of the transaction being committed
+   1. This gas evaluation can be multiplied by coefficient `X > 1` to increase probability of the transaction being committed.
+Recommended `X = 1.3`
-3. Set initial gas price
+3. Set initial gas price `25ncheq`, `50ncheq` or `100ncheq`.
-   1. Request moving average from the network
-   2. Multiply response by `Y < 1` to prevent constant growth of the mean value
 4. Try sending the transaction to the network
-   1. Exponentially increase the `gas` limit, in case of failure due to gas being lower than gas-wanted.
+   1. Exponentially increase coefficient `X` for the `gas` limit, in case of failure due to gas being lower than gas-wanted.
    2. Exponentially increase the `gas-prices`, in case transaction time-out \(as this indicates `min-gas-prices` was not met\)

 ### Proposed API in VDR Tools